jethrolarson/jethrolarson.github.com/README.md

 * __Put him on a team__ - [Everything is awesome when you're part of a team](https://www.youtube.com/watch?v=StTqXEQ2l-Y).
 If working with others is unnecessary for him to accomplish your goals, he'll find new goals.

-* __Value flow__ - Work in [flow](http://en.wikipedia.org/wiki/Flow_%28psychology%29) can be 2 to 5 times more productive than work that is punctuated by interruptions, slow development workflows, and randomization.
+* __Value flow__ - Work in [flow](http://en.wikipedia.org/wiki/Flow_%28psychology%29) is more productive than work punctuated by interruptions, slow development workflows, and randomization.
 Some complex work is practically impossible out of flow.
-Flow state can also lead to innovations that would not happen otherwise.
-Investing in work to improve development flow can have similar benefits to all developers on the team.
+Investing in work to improve development flow will benefit all developers on the team.

 * __Have fun__ - Interpersonal relationships are important to Jethro and his performance improves when he feels like he's working with friends.
 He's not always outgoing so make sure to engage him.